blake-armstrong/binding-tutorial-PLUMED/markdown/inputs.md

 ```
 export OPENMM_CPU_THREADS=1
 ```
-The `OPENMM_CPU_THREADS` environmental variable is used for OpenMM to asign the number of threads per job on the CPU.
-If this isn't set OpenMM will use all of your avaialble CPU cores.
+The `OPENMM_CPU_THREADS` environmental variable is used for OpenMM to assign the number of threads per job on the CPU.
+If this isn't set OpenMM will use all of your available CPU cores.
 In our case where our system only has one atom, it is the most efficient to run with only one thread per walker.

 ```
 pids=""